mapado/rest-client-sdk/README.md

 This client tries to avoid the complexity of implementing a custom SDK for every API you have.
 You just have to implements your model and a little configuration and it will hide the complexity for you.

-## Can I use it in production
-We are currently developping it and will use it in production soon.
-But for now it is a little dangerous to use it in production.
-If you want to use it, please report every bug you may find by [opening an issue](https://github.com/mapado/rest-client-sdk/issues/new) or even better, a [Pull Request](https://github.com/mapado/rest-client-sdk/compare).

 ## installation
 ```sh
 composer require mapado/rest-client-sdk